Felony & Misdemeanor Case Overview

 If no plea agreement is reached at a pre-trial conference, the defendant has a choice of trial by judge (“court trial”) or jury.
-Trials are open to the public, but witnesses are excluded form the proceedings until their testimony is concluded and the judge excuses them.
-Trial days generally begin at 9am and concluded at 5pm with breaks midmorning, at lunch, and mid-afternoon.
+Trials are open to the public, but witnesses are excluded from the proceedings until their testimony is concluded and the judge excuses them.
+Trial days generally begin at 9 am and concluded at 5 pm with breaks midmorning, at lunch, and mid-afternoon.

 Once the jury is seated the prosecutor and the defense attorney will present opening statements outlining the case and what they intend to prove.
 Statements are generally less than an hour in length.
 Closing Arguments The prosecution gives a closing argument, explaining to the jury how the evidence presented supports the charges.
 This is followed by the defense attorney with the defense viewpoint.
 In conclusion, the prosecutor gives a final argument.
 Closing arguments are not evidence, and cannot be considered by the jury.